wplib/wplib-box/FAQ.md

 ### How do I access MailHog?

 [MailHog](https://github.com/mailhog/MailHog) is an email testing tool for development purposes.
 In WPLib Box, all outgoing emails are captured and available for inspection via the MailHog interface: [http://mailhog.wplib.box](http://mailhog.wplib.box).
 If you have changed the box domain, you can use http://mailhog.{your-domain}.

+<a id="vagrant-1.8.6-bug"></a>
+### How do I fix the Vagrant 1.8.6 Bug?

+Vagrant `1.8.6` appears to have an issue with auto-configuring its network.
+Until this is fixed by Vagrant there is a workaround which requires you to SSH into the box after `vagrant up`.
+It is not difficult &mdash; the instructions appear longer than the task itself &mdash; just follow these steps:

+1. Once your box is running _(after a `vagrant up`)_ run `vagrant ssh`.
+2. Once _"inside"_ WPLib Box type `sudo nano /etc/network/interfaces` to load the network config into the Nano editor.
+3. Look for the second _(2nd)_ occurence of `auth eth0` and change it to `auth eth1`.

+4. Also change the `eth0` in the next line _(`iface eth0 inet static`)_ to be `eth1`.
+The result should be `iface eth1 inet static`.
+5. Delete both lines that begin with `#VAGRANT-` by moving your cursor to those lines and pressing `Ctrl-K` once for each line.
+6. Save the file by pressing `Ctrl-O` then pressing `[Enter]`.

+7. Exit the editor with `Ctrl-X`.
+8. Exit _"inside"_ WPLib Box _(the SSH session)_ by typing the `exit` command.

+If you somehow mess up while editing you can exit Nano and start over by pressing `Ctrl-X` then pressing `N` _(for "No")_ when it asks you if you want to _"Save the buffer?"_.

+In addition you need to make a simple change to `Vagrantfile` using whatever editor you normally use to edit code.
+Find the following line in `Vagrantfile` around line `264`:

+    config.vm.network 'private_network', ip: IO.read('IP').strip

+And add `, auto_config: false` to the end, like so:

+    config.vm.network 'private_network', ip: IO.read('IP').strip, auto_config: false

+Then run `vagrant reload`.
+This should fix it.

+Also you should not need to revert that after upgrading to a new version of Vagrant **_unless_** you need to [change the box's IP address](README.md#change-ip).

 ##Glossary